AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Discussion

 \section{Discussion}

-Our investigation of AlGaN as a material platform for photonic integrated circuits allowed us to demonstrate the required core functional devices.
-By epitaxially growing AlGaN on HTA-AlN templates on sapphire substrates, we alleviate the problems related to crystal defects and dislocations at the sapphire-AlN interface.
-Our measured losses align with those documented in the literature concerning aluminum nitride on sapphire waveguides \cite{Liu_2017,Sun2019,Pernice2012}, even though we did not employ a cladding material, which is expected to diminish scattering loss even more.
-Additionally, we observed a polarization rotation effect within the rings, which might effectively increase the measured loss; however, this could be mitigated by optimizing waveguide geometry.
+We present a new material platform based on \mbox{AlGaN} heterostructures, which can be used to implement photonic devices with the core functionalities required to develop advanced photonic integrated chips.
+By epitaxially growing \mbox{AlGaN} on HTA-AlN templates on sapphire substrates, we alleviate the challenges related to crystal defects and dislocations at the sapphire-AlN interface and achieved an RMS surface roughness as low as 0.5 nm.
+The optical losses we quantify, 2.5 dB/cm for TE$_0$ mode and 7.1 dB/cm for TM$_0$ mode at 785 nm, outperform earlier measurements on aluminum nitride on sapphire waveguides in the visible spectrum.
+For instance, Lu et al. found losses of 5.3 dB/cm at 633 nm for the TE$_0$ mode \cite{AlNPlatformLu:18}.
+It is worth noting that we did not use a cladding material, which typically helps to reduce scattering loss further.
+By optimizing the layer sequence and growth recipes, as well as device fabrication, further reduction of losses will be possible.
 Moreover, by measuring the thermo-optic coefficient and anisotropic refractive indices of the waveguides, we have gained insight into parameters relevant to applications such as nonlinear photon-pair generation and on-chip nonlinear conversion.
-The birefringent refractive index opens avenues for exploration, especially in its utilization for phase matching of TE and TM modes.
-Furthermore, the surface roughness of the epitaxial material is sufficiently low to integrate superconducting single-photon detectors.
-In summary, our work represents a significant step forward in using AlGaN for integrated photonics, offering a scalable and high-quality alternative to established materials.
+The birefringent refractive index of our devices opens avenues for exploration, especially in its utilization for phase matching of TE and TM modes.
+Furthermore, the surface roughness of the epitaxial material is sufficiently low to integrate superconducting single-photon detectors \cite{SNSPD2}.
+Our work introduces \mbox{AlGaN} heterostructures as a novel platform for integrated photonics, offering a scalable and high-quality alternative to well-established materials.